nathankot/Karma.gs/readme.md

 ## Who should use it?

-You should use Karma if you enjoy creating your own components (buttons, forms, inputs etc.) and just want a **minimal but powerful** grid system to kick you off.
+You should use Karma if:

+- You enjoy creating your own components (buttons, forms, inputs etc.) and just want a **minimal but powerful** grid system to kick you off.
-You should use Karma if you are interested in trying the Goldilocks Approach to responsive design (and you won't regret it!)
+- You are interested in trying the Goldilocks Approach to responsive design (and you won't regret it!)

-You should use Karma if you are sick of bloated front-end frameworks and you want to take control of how your project looks.
+- You are sick of bloated front-end frameworks and you want to take control of how your project looks.

-You should use Karma if you understand and care about typographic rhythm and scale.
+- You understand and care about typographic rhythm and scale.

-You should use Karma if you're sick of seeing seeing stuff like `col-lg-4` in your markup.
+- You're sick of seeing seeing stuff like `col-lg-4` in your markup.

-You should use Karma if your sick of maintaining separate files for media queries.
+- You're sick of maintaining separate files for media queries.

-You should use Karma if you want to use Stylus.
+- You want to use Stylus.

 ## Two Grids